ailobe/Treehouse-Rails-Development/Building-Web-Apps-with-Sinatra/README.md

 * The paths each request includes
 * Using those request types and paths to set up Sinatra routes
 * Embedding data in the ERB templates
-* Using URL and form parameters to save data, serving static files including CSS style sheets.
+* Using URL and form parameters to save data and serving static files including CSS style sheets.
-* And using ERB layouts to get rid of duplicated template code.
+* Using ERB layouts to get rid of duplicated template code.